greenelab/deep-review/sections/06_discussion.md

 empirically chosen number of layers that preserve generic characteristics of both training and target datasets.
-The model is then fine-tuned by re-training multiple networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts (e.g.fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs]).
+The model is then fine-tuned by re-training multiple networks' top layers on the specific dataset in order to re-learn domain-specific high level concepts (e.g. fine-tuning for radiology image classification [@tag:Rajkomar2017_radiographs]).
 Fine-tuning on specific biological datasets enables more focused predictions.
 The Basset package [@tag:Kelley2016_basset] for prediction of functional